Before Baby Comes Home

 4. Litterbox-Your kitten is already using a large, high sided box.

-5. Litter- We use Mimi crystal litter (available at Walmart)
+5. Litter- We use Mimi crystal litter (available at Walmart) we will send a bag home.

 6. Scratching Post- Your kitten already knows how to use it!